For years you have heard that the best way to prepare lobster meat and get the most taste out of this animal is to throw them into boiling water.

 When the lobster is put into a tank, there can be some potential cruelty and damage as well, including:

-This means that a lobster may notice a good deal of pain long before they even get to your home.
+This means that a lobster may endure a good deal of pain long before they even get to your home.

 When you see them sitting in the tank at the store, it is likely that they are already being put through an enormous amount of stress and are not able to handle it at all.